OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/smoke-detector-esp32.md

 ## Supported Hardware
-This firmware is compatible with the [Smoke Detector](https://bmdesigns.com.au/shop/universal-input-output-uio/) and is designed to run on the [Universal Rack Controller](https://www.superhouse.tv/product/rack32) (URC).
+This firmware is compatible with the [Smoke Detector](https://bmdesigns.com.au/shop/universal-input-output-uio/) and is designed to run on the [Rack32](https://www.superhouse.tv/product/rack32-universal-rack-controller-board/).

 The SD16 hardware provides 12V down the line, which can be used for powering sensors (e.g. PIRs), or illuminating LEDs.